rvashishth/blockchain-handbook/a-z.md

 **Overview:** Blockchain’s capability scales linearly with its usage. things speed up as more users use a system.

+**What for:** Layered blockchain for smart contract and dapp development

 **Protocol:** Proof of Stack, Ouroboros

 **Know for:** Scalability, Interoperability